an-dr32/nuclear_chicken_game/README.md

  Juice it up with screen shake and camera bobbing

  Use Electron to create a playable game without the need of a server.

+Default copyright laws, apply, meaning
+The owner of this repository retains all rights, to the source code and no one may reproduce, distribute, or create derivative works from this repository, without express consent.